WeChat accused of storing users' chat histories

 "WeChat will not use any content from user chats for big data analysis.
 Because of WeChat's technical model that does not store or analyze user chats, the rumor that 'we are watching your WeChat everyday' is pure misunderstanding."

-Tencent is one of China's three top tech companies, alongside e-commerce company Alibaba and search giant Baidu, who are collectively known as BAT.
-In November 2017 it became the first company in Asia to be valued at over $500 billion.
+Tencent is one of China's three top tech companies, alongside e-commerce company Alibaba and search giant Baidu, which are collectively known as BAT.
+In November 2017, Tencent became the first company in Asia to be valued at over $500 billion.
 It owns stakes in tech companies such as Snap, Tesla and Riot Games, the maker of League of Legends.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.